jcaillon/valet/extras/valet-commands.md

 ### Options

+- `--unattended`

+  Do not enter interactive mode for the setup (skip all actions except those explicitly specified).
+  This option can be set by exporting the variable VALET_UNATTENDED='true'.

+- `--copy-showcase`

+  Copy the showcase to the user extensions directory.
+  This option can be set by exporting the variable VALET_COPY_SHOWCASE='true'.

+- `--create-shim`

+  Create a shim/proxy script in `~/.local/bin` or `~/bin` (if one of them is in your PATH) that points to the valet script.
+  This option can be set by exporting the variable VALET_CREATE_SHIM='true'.

+- `--add-to-path`

+  Add the Valet directory to the user PATH by editing the shell startup files.
+  This option can be set by exporting the variable VALET_ADD_TO_PATH='true'.

+- `--setup-for-windows`

+  Add the Valet directory to the windows PATH if on windows and set the VALET_WIN_BASH and VALET_WIN_INSTALLATION_DIRECTORY windows environment variables.
+  This option can be set by exporting the variable VALET_SETUP_FOR_WINDOWS='true'.

+- `--global-installation`

+  If the current user is root and the option is given, make Valet available for all users (set read permissions for all users on Valet files and directories and create a shim in /usr/local/bin).

+  This option can be set by exporting the variable VALET_GLOBAL_INSTALLATION='true'.

 - `-h, --help`

   Display the help for this command.

 ## ▶️ valet self source

+### Synopsis

 If you want to use Valet functions directly in bash, you can use this command like this: